solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 hindia:
 * +0 dmitrizagidulin: Doesn't belong in authorization, this should be in the server spec security/privacy considerations section.
 * +3 bblfish: [si] [ai] This is essential to make sure that authorization is completely based on follow your nose principles, not on pattern matching URLs or other implicit assumptions.
 Having a Tor based Solid Server should make for excellent demos at security conferences, ie conferences where the audience we need to convince go.
 Putting a Solid Server behind Tor should not be a lot of work, neither should creating a UUID to Resource mapping.
+Note that I also defend the idea of [full use of relative URLs in Solid](https://github.com/solid/specification/issues/194) which I believe is compatible with this.

 ## Trust